 Quantities are for for two 500g loaves

-This not only adds a flavour twist to the bread.
-The soaked seeds generate a gel that helps the dough to retain gas in small bubbles as it rises.
+The soaker not only adds a flavour twist to the bread.
+The soaked seeds also generate a gel that helps the dough to retain gas in small bubbles as it rises.

-You can omit the soaker, but the dough's crumb will be a little less fine.
+You can omit the soaker, but the dough's crumb will be a little less fine and the taste will suffer.

 All the Sourdough less 1tsp